Featured Student Progress Stories

 Rating Progress Evidence

-Ratings can fluctuate, but they help show progress when combined with structured lessons, game review, and better decision-making.
+Ratings can fluctuate, but real screenshots help show progress when combined with structured lessons, game review, and better decision-making.

 Rating progress varies by student, platform, practice consistency, and starting level.
 AMCH uses ratings as one progress signal alongside game quality, decision-making, and skill development.